 Many professional truck drivers choose to contract their services to carriers and fleets.
-The 1099 is a tax form which allows the IRS to track any payment given by a company to independent contractors for their services.
+The 1099-NEC (Non-Employee Compensation) is a tax form which allows the IRS to track any payment given by a company to independent contractors.

 Where is my Form 1099-NEC?

-Form 1099-NEC will now be used to report nonemployee compensation for tax filing year 2020 and on.
+Form 1099-NEC will now be used to report non-employee compensation for tax filing year 2021 and on.
 Previously Form 1099-MISC was used to report this information.
-This form must be issued to all independent contractors by February 1, 2021 because January 31, 2021, is on a Sunday.
+This form must be issued to the IRS and all independent contractors by January 31st of each year.
 This puts the responsibility on the carrier or fleet to provide the 1099 form to its contractors.
 Even if you do not receive the 1099, you will still need to report the income on your tax return.

 Tracking Down Form 1099